-The Council has reviewed its risk management policy which is now specific to Fife Council Pension Fund.
+The Council has reviewed its risk management policy which is now specific to the Fife Pension Fund.
 This is supported by the pension fund risk register.
-The fund specific risk register is reviewed by the Pension governance group and is subject to regular update.
+The fund specific risk register is reviewed by the Pension Governance Group and is subject to regular update.